ava-labs/subnet-evm/cmd/README.md

 ### The Process

 We will first create a Solidity interface that our precompile will implement.
 Then we will use the precompile tool to autogenerate functions and fill out the rest.
 We're not done yet!
-We will then have to update a few more places within the EVM.
-Some of this work involves assigning a precompile address, adding the precompile to the list of EVM precompiles, and finally enabling the precompile.
+We will then have to update a few more places within the Subnet-EVM.
+Some of this work involves assigning a precompile address, adding the precompile to the list of Subnet-EVM precompiles, and finally enabling the precompile.
 Now we can see our functions in action as we write another solidity smart contract that interacts with our precompile.
 Lastly, we will write some tests to make sure everything works as promised.

 ## Tutorial